cdjq/DFRobot_RP2040_SCI/README.md

 * [Credits](#credits)

 ## Summary
-这是一个基于Arduino平台的SCI采集模块(SCI Acquisition Module)库。旨在为用户提供一系列接口函数去设置和读取该适配器板的参数，以及读取适配器板上各传感器的数据，它具有以下功能：<br>
+This library of the SCI acquisition module based on Arduino is designed to provide a series of interface functions for users to set and read parameters of the adapter and read the data from the connected sensor.
+It has the following functions:<br>
-* 1. 读取/设置SCI采集模块(SCI Acquisition Module)的I2C地址，范围0x01~0x7F；
+* 1. Read/set the I2C address of SCI Acquisition Module within the range of 0x01~0x7F;
-* 2. 读取/设置SCI采集模块(SCI Acquisition Module)的年，月，日，时，分，秒的时间；
+* 2. Read/set the time information of year, month, day, hour, minute and second of SCI Acquisition Module;
-* 3. 开启/关闭传感器数据CSV文件记录；
+* 3. Enable/disable sensor data record of CSV file;
-* 4. 开启/关闭屏显示
+* 4. Enable/disable the display;
-* 5. 读取和设置接口传感器模式，以及SKU
+* 5. Read/set the interface mode and SKU of the sensor;
-* 6. 以读取传感器数据(名称+数值+单位)
+* 6. Read sensor data (name + value + unit);
-* 7. 读取模拟、数字、I2C、UART等类型传感器的SKU支持列表
+* 7. Read the list of supported SKU of analog, digital, I2C, UART and other types of sensors;

 ## Installation